4th March 2020 - 7 min read

 The year in which the income tax is calculated and charged, starting from 1 January and ending 31 December.
 When you file your taxes in 2019, you are basing it on your income earned during YA 2018.

 Now that you know what each of these income tax terms mean, we hope that you’re a bit more prepared to face filing your taxes in 2019.
-But if you’re still not too confident about the processes, hang tight!
-We’ve got more income tax guides coming your way very soon!
+But if you’re still not too confident about the processes, check out our guides below:

 Find more income tax related content in our Income Tax page.